ouyuyuan/pcom/README.rst

-Version 1.2, modify from v1.1 to run the model like GFDL style using mkmf and compile templates
+Version 1.2_protex, extending from v1.2
+Using protex to produce model manual.

 Ou
 2016